climatepolicyradar/navigator-backend/docs/api/search.md

 The search endpoint behaves in two distinct ways:

 1. In “Browse” mode - this is when an empty`  query_string  `is provided.
-This mode does not use Opensearch, rather queries the structured data (postgresql) directly, using the other supplied filter fields.
+This mode does not use Vespa, rather queries the structured data (postgresql) directly, using the other supplied filter fields.
 2. In “Search” mode - when a `query_string `is provided.
-A query is constructed sent to Opensearch and the response is augmented with the structured data before being returned in the same response scheme.
+A query is constructed sent to Vespa and the response is augmented with the structured data before being returned in the same response scheme.

 ## **Request Payload**